simonw/datasette/docs/internals.rst

 datasette.client
 ----------------

-Plugins can make internal HTTP requests to the Datasette instance within which they are running.
-This ensures that all of Datasette's external JSON APIs are also available to plugins.
+Plugins can make internal simulated HTTP requests to the Datasette instance within which they are running.
+This ensures that all of Datasette's external JSON APIs are also available to plugins, while avoiding the overhead of making an external HTTP call to access those APIs.

 The ``datasette.client`` object is a wrapper around the `HTTPX Python library <https://www.python-httpx.org/>`__, providing an async-friendly API that is similar to the widely used `Requests library <https://requests.readthedocs.io/>`__.